arnolddevos/arnolddevos.github.io/_posts/2010-09-14-Generators_in_Scala.md

 ## The Scala

 I was not able to achieve this in scala back then but I can get much closer now.
-I was inspired to revisit this subject by a good [blog](blog.html) entry on the same subject by Jim McBeath: [http://jim-mcbeath.blogspot.com/2010/09/standalone-generic-scala-generator.html](http://jim-mcbeath.blogspot.com/2010/09/standalone-generic-scala-generator.html)
+I was inspired to revisit this subject by a good post on the same subject by Jim McBeath: [http://jim-mcbeath.blogspot.com/2010/09/standalone-generic-scala-generator.html](http://jim-mcbeath.blogspot.com/2010/09/standalone-generic-scala-generator.html)

 The part that stymied me at first was the for loop appearing in the generator.
 Lets cut to the solution.
 Here is my scala equivalent of the above python code: